A love letter to our ongoing struggle with physical bodies

 Christiane Northrup, M.D wrote a book in 2010 (Women’s bodies, Women’s wisdom) that truly affected my perception of disease and how I felt about it.
 She laid out some nice arguments around how what organs are affected relates to what message your body is trying to tell you.
 For many people it is somewhere they already had a weakness, and the body is escalating its attempts to communicate.
 For example, the multitude of cancers around the reproductive organs in women can mirror our skewed views of our bodies, sex, reproductive rights arguments, hormonal imbalances due to environment, and maybe even mortal fear for our offspring (my words).
 These can range from the obvious, imbalances in the throat point to communication, to the more subtle, fear is held in the belly.
 For others, it can be a shock, a sudden betrayal somewhere in their body when they have acknowledged no prior weakness there.

-Two stories come to mind for me personally, I’ll share one, a close family member with breast cancer.
+Two stories come to mind for me personally, I’ll share one, a close family member with breast cancer who got help from Breast Cancer Treatment Services.
 She went through all of it, the “cut it off and you won’t need chemo”.
 Then, “do radiation so you won’t need chemo”.
 Then, “oh you need chemo after all”.
 Then just being so sick.
 When asked, she said she would not follow that path ever again, and she credits her survival (20+years) to the forcible confrontation it brought to her life regarding her choices as well as the techniques they taught concurrently regarding communicating with your body on a deeper lever, including visualization, meditation and expressing instead of repressing.
 I also think a new term might be helpful, lets talk about thrival instead of survival, which only implies life but not quality of life.

 The chemo-fairy comes at night.